-Zebulon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Zebulon is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Zebulon who work in office and administrative support (14.50%), sales jobs (14.30%), and food service (10.16%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Zebulon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Zebulon is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Zebulon who work in office and administrative support (15.02%), sales jobs (13.81%), and food service (6.71%).

-The education level of Zebulon citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.72% of adults 25 and older in Zebulon have a college degree.
+The education level of Zebulon citizens is a little higher than the average for US cities and towns: 21.77% of adults in Zebulon have at least a bachelor's degree.

 Zebulon is an extremely ethnically-diverse town.
 The people who call Zebulon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Zebulon residents report their race to be White, followed by Black or African-American.
 Zebulon also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.28% of the town’s residents.
-Important ancestries of people in Zebulon include African, Italian, English, and German.
+People of Hispanic or Latino origin account for 18.89% of the town’s residents.
+Important ancestries of people in Zebulon include African, Italian, German, and English.

 The most common language spoken in Zebulon is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Chinese.